Adoption

 Everyone involved in an adoption — the birth parents, the adoptive parents and the child — have interests that must be protected.
 Protecting those interests while also managing the emotions involved is not always easy.
 If you find yourself involved in an adoption in any way, the guidance of an experienced and compassionate attorney will be very helpful.

 At the Union and Cedar Knolls offices of Wolfenson & Ashkenazi, P.C., we are happy to offer legal services to those seeking to adopt a child and to biological parents who are considering adoption in New Jersey.
 We take pride in helping people build families through adoption, and in finding loving homes for children.
-Union adoption lawyer Andrew M. Wolfenson has over 50 years combined experience, understands the complex laws of adoption and knows how to guide you through the process.
+Union adoption lawyers Andrew M. Wolfenson and Rebecca Ashkenazi have over 50 years combined experience, understand the complex laws of adoption and know how to guide you through the process.

 Handling Many Different Types Of Adoption In New Jersey